wasmerio/ate/atenet/README.md

 The default router is further enhanced so that any packets destined for Internet addresses are sent out on the 'atenet' public IP address using a unique source port (NAT) that is used to process the response.

+# DHCP Server

+Implementing a DHCP server should use a 'ethereal interface' and store its address registration table in the distributed redo log.

+# DNS Server

+DNS will simply point to 8.8.8.8 thus avoiding the need to implement this.

 # ARP Snooping